acosta-adrian/acosta-adrian.github.io/index.md

 <p>

-  I'm currently an Engineer at Lam Research in Fremont, CA. <br><br>
+  I'm currently a Product Engineer at Lam Research in Fremont, CA. <br><br>

-  At Lam, I've contributed to projects across process engineering, hardware product engineering, and data science.  <br><br>
+  At Lam, I've contributed to projects across hardware product engineering, process engineering, and data science.  <br><br>

   Before this, I completed my PhD in Chemical Engineering at UCLA in June of 2022. <br><br>